History & Biographies

 The genesis of stories

 Beyond the realm of reality, the human imagination has been confronted from time immemorial with the mysteries of the world and the universe.
-It had no other choice than to dream hidden meanings, to lend, to the strange facts of this unknown world, faces, and adventures capable of crystallizing its fears to better overcome them.
+It had no choice but to dream hidden meanings, to lend to the strange facts of this unknown world, faces, and adventures capable of crystallizing its fears to overcome them better.

 This is how stories beginning with "Once upon a time…" were born.